What does a career in elementary education look like?

 In addition to the core curriculum that you will likely complete during your first two years, your elementary education course work will also include reading assessment and literacy instruction, nature and management of elementary classrooms, and classes specific to teaching math, science, social studies and an integrated curriculum.

 Many of the elementary education methods courses are offered in a wide variety of school settings including urban, suburban and rural schools.
 Your experience is capped off by student teaching, where it's time to apply what you've learned!
-For a complete list of courses, please review the academic bulletin for elementary education.
+For a complete list of courses, please review the academic bulletin.